 FBI Guidelines regarding NSLs

 The FBI is subject to two sets of guidelines, one for foreign intelligence and international terrorism investigations ("National Security Investigation (NSI) Guidelines"), and one for general crimes, racketeering and domestic terrorism ("Criminal Guidelines").
 In October 2003, the Attorney General made significant changes to the NSI, permitting NSLs to be issued during preliminary investigations.
 Under the previous guidelines, NSLs could only be issued during full investigations with limited exceptions.

 Legislative Proposals to Address NSL Issues

 Legislation reintroduced by Representative Jane Harman (D-CA) on March 28 would return the threshold for when a NSL may be issued back to the pre-Patriot Act standard of requiring that the FBI show a specific connection to a terrorist or foreign power before an NSL could be issued.
 The bill also requires the approval of a Foreign Intelligence Surveillance Court judge or designated United States Magistrate Judge prior to the issuance of a national security letter, create an electronic filing system for NSL applications, and require the FBI to destroy information obtained through NSLs once it is no longer needed.
 The bill would further increase Congressional oversight of the FBI's use of NSLs.
 For more information, see the Library of Congress page on the bill.

-- EPIC letter to the Senate Judiciary Committee, recommending that Congress repeal the National Security Letter authority.
+- EPIC letter to the Senate Judiciary Committee, recommending that Congress repeal the National Security Letter authority, March 2007.

 - Office of the Inspector General, A Review of the Federal Bureau of Investigation's Use of National Security Letters, March 2007.
 Available at DOJ.